by Tony Harrington

 Classifying this phenomenon, if it is indeed real and happening, is somewhat difficult.
 It displays signs of an intelligent haunting, interacting with technology and those who use it.
 It also seems a modern twist on the “Electronic Voice Phenomenon”; the ability to catch disembodied voices responding to questions on an audio recording device.

 Additionally, cell phones contain built-in dictionaries.
 How else do they know how to jack up your intended message with hilarious auto-correct fails?
 There are apps that have been developed based on the notion that the dead can manipulate the phone’s dictionary to pull words with which to respond to questions.
 So, it is not uncommon for people to use their phones as a means by which to communicate with those who have passed on.

 In researching this article, I was surprised to see that this phenomenon has stories dating back a few years, some as far back as the early 2000s.
 It would seem that since the advent of the ability to make and receive texts, the dead have been taking advantage of it.

 There are many reasons weird text messages could show up on your phone.
-Pocket texts, the silent version of the pocket-dial can result in some creepy messages from potentially unknown numbers.
-The ability to compose messages using speech-to-text could cause weird messages to show up on your phone, some of the random words could have significant meaning for you and hence you draw a parallel between a random rogue message and a significant aspect of someone who has died.
+Pocket texts, the silent version of the pocket dial, can result in some creepy messages from potentially unknown numbers.
+The ability to compose messages using speech-to-text could cause weird messages to show up on your phone.
+Some random words could have significant meaning for you; hence, you draw a parallel between a random rogue message and a significant aspect of someone who has died.

-Some instances of Texts From the Dead come about not from actual received messages, but random notes left on a user’s phone.
+Some instances of Texts From the Dead come about not from actually received messages but random notes left on a user’s phone.
 Notes they did not type but somehow occupy a text box.